twisty147/Twisties-Cook-Book/README.md

 -  When the cart Item is called it opens a page with the list of Items in the users cart via the route (/view_cart).
 -  it retrieves the logged-in user's username from the session.
--  If no user is found in the session (username is None), the code will flash an error message, prompting the user to log in.
+-  If no user is found in the session (username is None), it will flash an error message, prompting the user to log in.
 -  The user is then redirected to the login page if not authenticated.
 -  Once the user is validated, their cart items are fetched from the cartsCollection using their _id as a reference.
 -  cart_items will hold all the items in the user's cart.